-Research Continuity-Sponsored Award FAQs
+Research Ramp-Up-Sponsored Award FAQs

 If applying to the National Science Foundation (NSF), requests for an extension are being reviewed by the NSF on a case by case basis.
 Please discuss the situation with your assigned Office of Sponsored Projects (OSP) (through your departmental administrator/FRMS) proposal manager.
 It is recommended that you discuss the situation with the cognizant Program Officer prior to submitting a request for a proposal deadline extension.